MoBakour/potatodb/README.md

 const byNameAndAge = await Farm.findOne({ name: "Alxa", age: 3 });
 ```

+Available options:

+-   `skip`
+    Specifies the amount of potatoes skipped before starting the search.

 #### Farm.findMany

 The `findMany()` method is a farm method used to find multiple potatoes and return them as an array.
 The method takes two arguments: first is a query object or a test function, and second is an options object.
 Both arguments are optional.